MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/table-partitions.md

 - Currently, the `DataCoverageDefinition` property on *DirectQuery* partitions requires static values, such as RELATED('Date'[Year]) = 2020 or RELATED('Date'[Year]) IN {2020, 2021, 2022}.
 Dynamic assignments are not supported, such as RELATED('Date'[DateKey]) = TODAY().

-- Incremental Refresh does not leverage the `DataCoverageDefinition` property.
-Any data coverage definitions must be reapplied programmatically after Incremental Refresh merged, dropped, or recreated partitions.
+- Incremental refresh with real-time data does not leverage the `DataCoverageDefinition` property.
+If you apply a data coverage definition to a DirectQuery (real-time) partition, Incremental Refresh drops the data coverage definition when recreating the partition.